jina-ai/rungpt/README.md

 **OpenGPT** is an open-source _cloud-native_ large-scale **_multimodal models_** (LMMs) serving framework.
 It is designed to simplify the deployment and management of large language models, on a distributed cluster of GPUs.
+We aim to make it a one-stop solution for a centralized and accessible place to gather techniques for optimizing large-scale multimodal models and make them easy to use for everyone.

 ## Table of contents